Paris Theatre de la Ville Entertainment Venue

-The Theatre de la Ville Paris was once known as the Theatre Sarah Bernhardt and is one of two theatres in Paris built in the 1860s that are located opposite each other at the Place du Chatelet and this venue has a varied programme through the year of theatre music and dance.
+The Paris Theatre de la Ville entertainment venue was once known as the Theatre Sarah Bernhardt and is one of two Paris theatres built in the 1860s that are located opposite each other at the Place du Chatelet and this venue has a varied programme through the year of theatre music and dance.

 Theatre de la Ville Paris